evolveDB/tuning-survey/README.md

 ## Overview

 In this survey, we implemented and tested existing methods in learned configuration tuning.
-The methods are divided into three categories, i.e., knob selection algorithms, feature selection algorithms, and tuning algorithms.
+The methods are divided into four categories, i.e., data pre-processing, knob selection algorithms, feature selection algorithms, and tuning algorithms.

 <table>
     <tbody>